 The Canada Deposit Insurance Corporation (CDIC) has been protecting Canadians’ deposits for over 50 years.
 We were established as an independent Crown corporation in Canada’s centennial year, 1967, by an act of Parliament following a year marked by financial turmoil and a loss of depositor confidence that exposed the fragility of the financial system.

 At the time we insured $17 billion in deposits in all federal banks, trust and loan companies and in participating provincial trust and loan companies.
 The coverage limit for eligible deposits was $20,000.

-Over the past 50 years, our role has evolved to meet the changing needs of Canadians and keep pace with our modern financial system.
-By 2017 CDIC protected over $770 billion in deposits and coverage had risen to $100,000 for each insured deposit category, per member institution.
-We now have a modern set of flexible resolution tools that ensures we are well equipped to protect Canadians’ hard-earned money and contribute to the stability of the Canadian financial system.
+Today, CDIC’s coverage is $100,000 for each insured deposit category, per member institution.
+We have a modern set of flexible resolution tools that ensures we are well equipped to protect Canadians’ hard-earned money and contribute to the stability of the Canadian financial system.

 The book is available for download in PDF format (3.42 MB).